hackforwesternmass/federal-budget-dive/README.md

 `extractdata` also has a `--db` option which will also generate a set of normalized csv files that can be uploaded into an sql database.
 In these files the accounts and schedules are given sequential id numbers to allow linking.
+The file `sqlite-load.sql` can be used to load the files into sqlite:

+    sqlite3 test.db <sqlite-load.sql